mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 ### 3.9 Integration Requirements

-#### 3.9.1 Google Maps Integration
+#### 3.9.1 Reserve with Google Integration

+**FR-RSVP-051:** The system must connect to and integrate with "Reserve with Google" service:

+- Establish connection to Reserve with Google API
+- Authenticate and authorize the store's Google Business Profile
+- Link store's reservation system to Reserve with Google platform
+- Enable customers to make reservations directly through Google Search and Google Maps
+- Ensure reservations created via Reserve with Google appear in the system's reservation management interface

-**FR-RSVP-051:** The system must support Google Maps Reserve integration:
+**FR-RSVP-051a:** The system must support Reserve with Google integration features:

-- Sync reservation availability to Google Maps
+- Sync reservation availability to Reserve with Google
-- Accept reservations initiated from Google Maps
+- Accept reservations initiated from Reserve with Google
-- Handle reservation modifications from Google Maps
+- Handle reservation modifications from Reserve with Google
-- Handle cancellations from Google Maps
+- Handle cancellations from Reserve with Google
-- Two-way synchronization of reservation data between the system and Google Maps
+- Two-way synchronization of reservation data between the system and Reserve with Google
-- Real-time availability updates sent to Google Maps
+- Real-time availability updates sent to Reserve with Google

 **FR-RSVP-052:** The system must support deep linking from Google Maps: